Kasama, Ibaraki: History

 After the Meiji Restoration, the town of Kasama was established with the creation of the modern municipalities system on April 1, 1889, within Nishiibaraki District.
 The town of Shishido, a former castle town of Shishido Domain, was likewise established within Nishiibaraki District on the same day.
-In 1955, Shishido merged with the neighboring villages of Kitakawane and Ohara to form the town of Tomobe.
+In 1955, Shishido merged with the neighboring villages of Kitakawane and Obara to form the town of Tomobe.
 Kasama was elevated to city status on August 1, 1958.

 On March 19, 2006, Kasama absorbed the towns of Tomobe and Iwama (both from Nishiibaraki District), and the new city hall was located at the former Tomobe Town Hall.
 Tomobe became the new city's administrative center, since it was more populous than the former Kasama town.

 The former town of Iwama is known for having been the residence of Ueshiba Morihei, founder of Aikido, from 1942 until his death.
 Popular singer and songwriter Sakamoto Kyu also lived in Kasama as a child.
 Twice daily, chimes announce the time of day to the tune of his songs.
 His song "Ue o muite arukō" also plays at Tomobe train station to announce departures.